 Calvin S. Hall’s Interpretation

-Many humanistic psychologists have the concept that dreams are the reflections of people’s daily lives and how they deal with certain circumstances.
+Many humanistic psychologists have the concept that dreams are the reflections of people’s daily lives and how they deal with the certain circumstances.

 Other behavior-focused psychologists see how people’s behavior has a significant impact on dreams and how they are displayed within dreams.